 Step 1: Contact Your Bank

-First things first.
-Contact your bank if your debit card was stolen or lost.
-If you think your debit card has been lost or stolen, we advise you to have your bank close that card and reissue you a new one.
+First, contact your bank immediately if you believe your debit card is lost or stolen.
+Your next step should be to close that card, so your bank can reissue you a new one.
 Monitoring your bank account online will also make it quick and easy to see if any unauthorized transactions took place.

-Step 2: Address Fraudulent Charges on Lost or Stolen Debit Card
+Step 2: Address Fraudulent Charges on a Lost or Stolen Debit Card

 You may get caught in the unfortunate circumstance where someone has stolen your debit card and has used the money in your account.
 According to the Electronic Funds Transfer Act (EFTA), you are not responsible for unauthorized charges to your bank account if you inform your bank that your debit card is missing.
 Any purchases made after you have given them notice will not be your responsibility to pay.